 - Excessive number of domestic, public, or agricultural wells going dry. - Excessive reduction in the pumping capacity of existing wells. - Excessive increase in pumping costs due to greater lift. - Excessive need for deeper well installations or lowering of pumps. - Excessive financial burden to local agricultural interests. - Adverse impacts to environmental uses and users, including interconnected surface water and groundwater-dependent ecosystems (GDEs).

-606 Undesirable results are defined quantitatively for the groundwater level sustainability indicator as 607 any water level measurement that goes below the Management Trigger for two consecutive years 608 within the Basin.
+These conditions were defined quantitatively for the groundwater level sustainability indicator as any water level measurement that goes below the Management Trigger for two consecutive years within the Basin.